jeffhowarth/eeprimer/README.md

 ## Earth Engine Primer

-This repo contains materials I have developed for teaching with Google Earth Engine.
-I teach undergraduate students at a small, private liberal arts college in Vermont, USA.
+These are materials that I have developed for teaching with Google Earth Engine at a small, private, undergraduate liberal arts college in Vermont, USA.

 The TOC shows the sequence that I use in an introductory geography course (Geography 150: Mapping global environmental change).

 _Please note: I keep test problems in private repositories.
 Please contact me if you are an instructor who would like access to them._